Sufficient conditions for QMC analysis of finite elements for parametric differential equations: Parametric regularity estimates

-\end{enumerate} A key parametric regularity condition that is needed in the QMC analysis is the following estimate.
-Such results follow by differentiating the discretized equations with respect to the parameter and leveraging the scheme's stability---see e.g., a simple verification in~Lemma~\ref{LEM:mm_parametric}. \begin{enumerate}[label=(A\arabic*),resume] \item \textbf{Recursive bound for the parametric derivative.} There is \( C_R > 0 \) such that for any \( \vec \nu \in \mathscr F_1 \) (see \eqref{eq:F1}) and $\vec y \in U$, we have
+\end{assumption} A key parametric regularity condition that is needed in the QMC analysis is the following estimate.
+Such results follow by differentiating the discretized equations with respect to the parameter and leveraging the scheme's stability---see e.g., a simple verification in~Lemma~\ref{LEM:mm_parametric}. \begin{assumption} \textbf{Recursive bound for the parametric derivative.} There is \( C_R > 0 \) such that for any \( \vec \nu \in \mathscr F_1 \) (see \eqref{eq:F1}) and $\vec y \in \corr{U_s}$, we have

-\end{enumerate} The next assumption requires the quantity of interest $J(\vec q)$ to be bounded by some power of the $L^2(D)$-norms of the parametric derivatives of flux.
-We show right away that it holds for continuous linear functionals and the quadratic energy functional. \begin{enumerate}[label=(A\arabic*),resume] \item \textbf{Boundedness of the quantity of interest.} There is \( C_J > 0 \) and \( r > 0 \) such that for any \( \setu \subset \{1:s\} \) and every \( \vec y \in U \),
+\end{assumption} The next assumption requires the quantity of interest $J(\vec q)$ to be bounded by some power of the $L^2(D)$-norms of the parametric derivatives of flux.
+We show right away that it holds for continuous linear functionals and the quadratic energy functional. \begin{assumption} \textbf{Boundedness of the quantity of interest.} There is \( C_J > 0 \) and \( r > 0 \) such that for any \( \setu \subset \{1:s\} \) and every \( \vec y \in \corr{U_s} \),